CNR-STIIMA-IRAS/cnr_ipc_utilities/README.md

 # cnr_ipc_utilities
-A set of utilities for Inter process communication
+Set of utilities for inter process communications, and network communucation